-- 2. Must show a development and maintenance plan, including financials, for the floodway as a permanent public greenway which include water quality BMPs such as rain gardens and bioswales, and contains the volume required to control first flush rainfall runoff from within the site. - 3.
-Must demonstrate and quantify rainwater runoff improvements and benefits with the site re-use. - 4.
+- facilitate use of the floodway for paths, sitting areas and appropriate plantings. - Must show a development and maintenance plan, including financials, for the floodway as a permanent public greenway which include water quality BMPs such as rain gardens and bioswales, and contains the volume required to control first flush rainfall runoff from within the site. - Must demonstrate and quantify rainwater runoff improvements and benefits with the site re-use. - 4.
 Must demonstrate activation of the area and how the presence of the organization provides for "eyes on the park." - 5.
-Must demonstrate clear community benefit to the greatest extent possible, including quantifiable measures of the number of people using the site, the number of hours a week the site is activated as well as the financial return and economic benefits to the City. - 6.
-Should demonstrate synergy with the YMCA and the downtown.
+Must demonstrate clear community benefit to the greatest extent possible, including quantifiable measures of the number of people using the site, the number of hours a week the site is activated as well as the financial return and economic benefits to the City. - Should demonstrate synergy with the YMCA and the downtown.